-NOTE 8 - DUE TO/DUE FROM OTHER FUNDS
+NOTE 7 - DUE TO/DUE FROM OTHER FUNDS

-Balances of due to and due from other funds at June 30, 2013, consisted of the following:
+Balances of due to and due from other funds at June 30, 2014, consisted of the following:

+Due From Due To

-Due From Other Funds Due To Other Funds
+Other Funds Other Funds

+General Fund \$ 5,986 \$ -

-Measure C Special Revenue RTMF Special Revenue \$ 25,331,760 - \$ - 25,331,760
+Measure C Special Revenue 39,718,477 -

+RTMF Special Revenue - 39,724,463

-\$ 25,331,760 \$ 25,331,760
+\$ 39,724,463 \$ 39,724,463

-The balances reflect the amount owed by the RTMF Special Revenue Fund to the Measure C Special Revenue Fund for the Measure C/RTMF Ioan.
+The balances reflect the amount owed by the RTMF Special Revenue Fund to the Measure C Special Revenue Fund for the Measure C/RTMF loan and to the General Fund for RTMF-related legal expenses of \$5,986.
 In November and December 2014, the Fresno COG and the Authority Boards adopted an update to the Measure C Extension Regional Transportation Mitigation Fee (RTMF) Nexus Study.
 During the Nexus Study update, it was pointed out that between 2010 and 2015 the Measure C revenue had been used to advance major RTMF projects.
-The Nexus Study also recommended that the Board take a formal action to recognize this temporary substitution of Measure C funds can be reimbursed as the RTMF collections come in.
-According to the recommendation, on June 24, 2015, the Board approved the Measure C/RTMF Reimbursement/Loan Program which identifies the advance payments of Measure C funds to RTMF.
-The Reimbursement/Loan Program also specifies the terms of Ioan amortization.
-According to the RTMF Loan amortization schedule, as of June 30, 2013, the outstanding Ioan balance the RTMF Special Revenue Fund owes to the Measure C Special Revenue Fund is \$25,331,760.
-Repayment of the outstanding Ioan shall be made annually by payment of the RTMF cash available at the fiscal year end.
+The Nexus Study also recommended that the Board take a formal action to recognize this temporary substitution of Measure C revenue in lieu of RTMF funding as a loan from the Measure C to the RTMF so that the Measure C funds can be reimbursed as the RTMF collections come in.
+To implement the recommendation, on June 24, 2015 the Board has approved the Measure C/RTMF Reimbursement/Loan Program which identifies the advance payments of Measure C funds to RTMF projects as eligible RTMF project expenditures and retroactively recognizes a variable loan from Measure C to RTMF.
+The Reimbursement/Loan Program also specifies the terms of loan amortization.
+According to the RTMF Loan amortization schedule, as of June 30, 2014, the outstanding loan balance the RTMF Special Revenue Fund owes to the Measure C Special Revenue Fund is \$39,718,477.
+Repayment of the outstanding loan shall be made annually by payment of the RTMF cash available at the fiscal year end.